How we work

 We need to understand the impacts of our advice on Iwi/Māori, partner with Iwi/Māori in developing our advice, and incorporate te ao Māori into our approach.
 This means working in partnership.

-We combine what we learn from Iwi/Māori and stakeholders with other research and data - from Aotearoa and internationally.
+We combine what we learn from Iwi/Māori and stakeholders with other research and data - from Aotearoa New Zealand and internationally.
 We analyse this using economic modelling, as well as other quantitative and qualitative methods.
 We will create different scenarios and investigate what is critical for getting us to our targets – for example, what technologies or actions could deliver the biggest difference.

 Testing our own thinking